Dike swarm

+Sedimentary clastic dike swarms also exist on Earth; for example in Chile.

+Magmatic dike swarms have also been found on Venus and Mars.

+Description

 Dike swarms may extend over 400 km in width and length.
 The largest dike swarm known on Earth is the Mackenzie dike swarm in the western half of the Canadian Shield in Canada, which is more than 500 km wide and 3000 km long.

 About 25 giant dike swarms are known on Earth.
 The primary geometry of most giant dike swarms is poorly known due to their old age and subsequent tectonic activity.

-Dike swarms have also been found on Venus and Mars.